misken/hillmaker/docs/hillmaker-user-guide/overview.rst

 :mod:`hillmaker` consists of the following things and features

+ * Takes a pandas DataFrame as the input data type
- * Functions for computing arrival, departure and occupancy summary statistics by time bin of day and day of week based on a pandas Dataframe containing one record per visit.
+ * Functions for computing arrival, departure and occupancy summary statistics by time bin of day and day of week based on a pandas DataFrame containing one record per visit.
  * Functions for computing arrival, departure and occupancy for each datetime bin in the analysis period.